-The Canon EOS 750D (called Canon T6i in some regions) and the Canon PowerShot SX60 HS are two digital cameras that were officially introduced, respectively, in February 2015 and September 2014.
+The Canon EOS 750D (called Canon T6i in some regions) and the Canon PowerShot SX60 HS are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2014.
 The 750D is a DSLR, while the SX60 is a fixed lens compact.
 The cameras are based on an APS-C (750D) and a 1/2.3-inch (SX60) sensor.
-The 750D has a resolution of 24 megapixel, whereas the SX60 provides 14.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 750D has a resolution of 24 megapixels, whereas the SX60 provides 14.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SX60 is notably smaller (11 percent) than the Canon 750D.
 In this context, it is worth noting that neither the 750D nor the SX60 are weather-sealed.